codyngpriest/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 18. No Comedy tonight!
 This is a script that lists all shows without the genre Comedy in the database hbtn_0d_tvshows.

+19. Rotten tomatoes
+This is a script that lists all shows from hbtn_0d_tvshows_rate by their rating.